 Experience and Licensure

-Common Coursework for a Military Counselor Program
+Common Coursework in a Military Counselor Program

-Once you have decided to move forward with a degree program in counseling or military counseling, you may find that the course work is representative of the assessment, treatment, and care of those serving in the U.S. military.
+Once you’ve decided to move forward with a degree program in counseling or military counseling, you may find that the coursework is representative of the assessment, treatment, and care of those serving in the U.S. military.